openimis/policies_android_app_java/README.md

-In order to run the openIMIS IMIS Android Application, you need to know the openIMIS Web Services domain (DNS or IP address) and to configure it in the tz.co.exact.imis.AppInformation java file.
+In order to run the openIMIS IMIS Android Application, you need to know the openIMIS Web Services domain (DNS or IP address) and to configure it in the imispolicies.AppInformation java file.

 ```
 private static String _Domain = "http://demo.openimis.org/";